samsammurphy/gee-atmcorr-S2-6SE/README.md

 # gee-atmcorr-S2-batch

-atmospheric correction of sentinel 2 in batch using google earth engine
+Atmospheric correction of Sentinel 2 image collections in Google Earth Engine

+see the Jupyter Notebook for example usage